 Do you suffer from kitty litter confusion?

 One of the ways to keep your cat healthy is the type of litter you're using!
-And of course an added bonus is keeping your home smelling clean, so it's important to have a short list of the top kitty litters available before shopping.
+And of course, a bonus is keeping your home smelling clean, so it's important to have a shortlist of the top kitty litters available before shopping.
 Some cats are super picky so read carefully before deciding, and you may have to experiment with different substrates.

 Let's start by having a conversation about kitty litter maintenance.
 You may have multiple cats, short-hair or long-hair cats, or a kitten.
 How do you decide which kitty litter best suits your feline friends and what does the daily routine look like?
 Do you scoop every day or once every few days?
 Do you prefer scented litters or unscented?
 The Humane Society provides some tips on their site and guidelines for cat owners.